Steak with Mushroom Gravy

 A Salisbury steak contains breadcrumbs, onions, seasonings such as Worcestershire sauce and an egg.

-Whereas a hamburger steak only contains nothing more than minced beef (ground beef) salt, and pepper.
+A hamburger steak only contains just minced beef (ground beef) salt, and pepper.

 Recipe Top Tips!

-• Adding a pinch of salt to the onions when cooking helps bring moisture out of them.
-It will also help them cook down and brown up a little bit faster.
+- Adding a pinch of salt to the onions whilst cooking helps bring moisture out of them.
+It will also help them cook down and brown up faster.

-• You may think that you need two steaks per person, but we are greedy people and one each is plenty - I couldn't even finish mine!
+- You may think you need two steaks per person, but you only need one per person.
+We are greedy people and one each is plenty - I couldn't even finish mine! 😊

-• Put the steaks into a lidded casserole and cover them with the sauce.
-Store in the fridge until later on, remove from the fridge 30 minutes before simply reheating in the microwave - takes about 6 minutes depending on the power of your microwave.
+- To make ahead: Only cook the steaks until 'almost' cooked.
+Put them into a lidded casserole dish and cover them with the sauce.
+Then store in the fridge until later on, remove from the fridge 30 minutes before simply reheating in the microwave - it will take about 6 minutes depending on the power of your microwave.

 Equipment